 Why does Creative Living need contributions?

 The continued success of Creative Living requires maintaining high quality facilities and consistency in programming and support services.
-Contributions make up 1/3 of our income.
-Financial and in-kind support from individuals, corporations, foundations, and service organizations is vitally important.
+Contributions make up approximately 1/3 of our income.
+Financial and in-kind support from individuals, corporations, foundations and service organizations is vitally important to our success.

 How can I make a contribution to Creative Living?

 Donate online by clicking Donate Now on our website, mail a contribution to Creative Living’s office at 150 W. 10th Ave.
 Columbus, OH 43201, or call our office at 614.421.1226 to make a payment over the phone.